-Special populations: In older people, females and in non-Caucasians, total PDE4 inhibitory activity was increased.
+Special Populations: In elderly, females and in non-Caucasians, total PDE4 inhibitory activity was increased.
 Total PDE4 inhibitory activity was slightly decreased in smokers.
 None of these changes were considered to be clinically meaningful.
 No dose adjustment is recommended in these patients.
 A combination of factors, such as in black, non-smoking females, might lead to an increase of exposure and persistent intolerability.
-In this case, roflumilast treatment should be reassessed (see Precautions).
+In this case, Daxas treatment should be reassessed.

 Renal impairment: Total PDE4 inhibitory activity decreased by 9% in patients with severe renal impairment (creatinine clearance 10-30 ml/min).
 No dose adjustment is necessary.

-Hepatic impairment: The pharmacokinetics of roflumilast 250 micrograms once-daily was tested in 16 patients with mild to moderate hepatic impairment classified as Child-Pugh A and B. In these patients, the total PDE4 inhibitory activity was increased by about 20% in patients with Child-Pugh A and about 90% in patients with Child-Pugh B. Simulations suggest dose proportionality between roflumilast 250 and 500 micrograms in patients with mild and moderate hepatic impairment.
-Caution is necessary in Child-Pugh A patients (see Dosage & Administration).
-Patients with moderate or severe hepatic impairment classified as Child-Pugh B or C should not take roflumilast (see Contraindications).
+Hepatic impairment: The pharmacokinetics of Daxas 250 micrograms once-daily was tested in 8 patients with mild to moderate hepatic impairment classified as Child-Pugh A and B. In these patients, the total PDE4 inhibitory activity was increased by about 20% in patients with Child-Pugh A and about 90% in patients with Child-Pugh B. Simulations suggest dose proportionality between Daxas 250 and 500 micrograms in patients with mild and moderate hepatic impairment.
+Caution is necessary in Child-Pugh A patients.
+Patients with moderate or severe liver impairment classified as Child-Pugh B or C should not take Daxas.